danielharrell/does_music_move/does_music_move.md

 words, it happens from place to place through
 *all* the places between rather than just some of them.
-I also said that this continuity seemed a necessary feature of its motion; for it us that the hand got from place to place by motion rather than by magic.
-I further attributed this continuity to the fact that our hand is a
+I also said that this continuity seemed a necessary feature of its motion; for it means that the hand got from place to place by motion rather than by magic.
+I further attributed this continuity to the fact that our hand is
-*spatial* whole, that space can then contain, at every moment of its motion.
+a spatial whole, that space can then contain, at every moment of its motion.

 But a moment's reflection on this reveals a problem.
-For the sense in which our hand is a spatial whole, which space can then contain, is the sense in which our hand can *occupy* a place, without having to move there.
-But this occupation of place implies that space only contains the hand *at* a place, as an occupant of it, at any moment of its motion.
-We can grant that the hand will be at *every* such place over the course of the motion, and even suppose that every such place taken together forms a continuum.
-But this turns out not to be the continuum of the motion itself, but rather just the continuum of the motion's path, which as a path, doesn't move.
+For while our hand may be spatial in these respects, the motion of our hand is temporal, just like the melody.
+It *is* composed of the places our hand moves between, and *does* have to become what it is over an interval of time.
+But this implies that there isn't really a space for the hand to move in; and the space we spoke of before was really just the space it stays still in, the space we might say it *occupies*, and which allows it to *be* what it is without having to become so, and to remain what it is, unchanged, through every change of place.

-What is more, the most obvious way of solving this problem is to turn our attention from the motion's path to the motion itself; but this suggests the same analysis of the motion that we earlier gave of the melody---to the same nonsensical conclusion.
-The hand may be a spatial whole, but its motion is a temporal whole, just like a melody.
-So space cannot contain the hand's entire motion at any moment of it, but only one part of the motion, one place in it, at a time.
-But this again seems to mean, speaking strictly if nonsensically, that there is no hand to be seen, in the space where we see it move.
-For the hand is only seen in the space it can occupy, which is the space where it remains unmoved.
-Or we could put the nonsense more generally like this.
-In any case of motion, what we see is a motion between unmoving places, of something that occupies those places.
-But this suggests we see motion, without seeing anything actually move.
-But how, then, could there be any motion to see?
+And we can again put this new analysis of our hand's motion in simpler terms, that better capture the nonsense of the space that anything seems to moves in.
+For in case of anything, we see a motion between places that never move, of something that occupies those places.
+But this implies that we see motion, without seeing anything move.
+So how, in that case, could there *be* any motion to see?
 And what could be making it?

 One answer to these questions, the kind of answer Zeno might give, is that there